LumaKernel/cargo-glue/README.md

 }
 ```

-Then execute `cargo-equip`.
+Then execute `cargo-glue`.

 ```console
 ❯ cargo equip --bin "$name"
 ```

 <!--
-cargo-equip outputs code like this.
+cargo-glue outputs code like this.
 It gives tentative `extern_crate_name`s like `__package_name_0_1_0` to dependencies of the dependencies.

 ```rust